atbriggs/nsync/README.md

 Run `npm run start:backend` to start the back end.
 Navigate to http://localhost:3333/api for the base path.

+## Development Database

+Run `npm run build:database` to build the database image and send it to Docker.

+Run `npm run run:database` to run the database on port `3306`.

 ## Understand your workspace

 Run `nx dep-graph` to see a diagram of the dependencies of your projects.